ovh/debian-cis/MANUAL.md

     captures all output to print only one line once the check is done, formatted like :
     OK|KO OK|KO|WARN{subcheck results} [OK|KO|WARN{...}]

+`--allow-unsupported-distribution`
+    Must be specified manually in the command line to allow the run on non compatible version or distribution.
+If you want to mute the warning change the LOGLEVEL in /etc/hardening.cfg

 # AUTHORS